 Governor primaries headline Mississippi ballots on Tuesday

-Mississippians head to the polls Tuesday to decide Democratic and Republican nominees for a host of offices from governor to county supervisor.
+JACKSON, Miss.
+(AP) — Mississippi Democrats and Republicans decide their nominees for governor and several other state and local offices in primary elections Tuesday.

-The crowded ballots will be headlined by parallel contests for governor.
-On the Republican side, Lt.
-Gov. Tate Reeves is trying to fend off challenges from former state Supreme Court Chief Justice Bill Waller Jr. and state Rep. Robert Foster.
+In the Republican primary for governor, Lt.
+Gov. Tate Reeves is seeking to fend off opposition from former state Supreme Court Chief Justice Bill Waller Jr. and state Rep. Robert Foster.
 On the Democratic side, Attorney General Jim Hood is challenged by seven candidates, including Hinds County District Attorney Robert Shuler Smith and retired Jackson State University administrator Velesha P. Williams.

-Aug.
-27 runoffs will be held in any races where a candidate doesn't get a majority Tuesday, while winners advance to the Nov.
+Runoffs will be Aug.
+27 in any races in which a candidate doesn't get a majority Tuesday, while winners advance to the Nov.
 5 general election.

 GOVERNOR

-Reeves and Hood were the clear favorites for governor in their respective parties at the beginning of election season, and they have focused their fire on each other.
-Other candidates, though, are trying to derail them.
+Reeves and Hood, clear favorites for governor in their respective parties from the outset, have focused their fire on each other.
+Other candidates are trying to derail them.
 Reeves says Hood is a liberal tied to the national Democratic party.
 Waller presents himself as a pragmatist who would do more to improve roads and extend health insurance coverage.
-Foster took a star turn when he refused to have a female reporter for online news outlet Mississippi Today accompany him on a campaign trip.
+Foster gained attention when he told a female reporter that she could not ride in his truck to report on his campaign unless she were chaperoned by a male colleague.
 Hood argues that a less partisan approach would benefit Mississippians, and he criticizes Republican tax cuts as aimed at corporations, as opposed to his own proposal to remove the sales tax on groceries.

 LIEUTENANT GOVERNOR

-Three-term Secretary of State Delbert Hosemann faces little known Shane Quick of Lake Cormorant in a Republican primary, with the winner facing Democratic state Rep. Jay Hughes in November.
+Three-term Secretary of State Delbert Hosemann faces little known Shane Quick of Lake Cormorant in a Republican primary.
+The winner will face Democratic state Rep. Jay Hughes in November.

 ATTORNEY GENERAL

 Republicans will choose among three candidates: state Treasurer Lynn Fitch, longtime Republican activist Andy Taggart and state Rep. Mark Baker.
-Baker promises an activist agenda on hot-button topics like immigration and religious freedom, while he also says he'll eliminate contracts with outside lawyers that he has long criticized.
-Taggart notes his experience as legal adviser to Gov. Kirk Fordice and says he's running to fight illegal drugs after one of his sons took his own life after struggling with drugs.
+Baker promises an activist agenda on hot-button topics such as immigration and religious freedom, while he also says he would eliminate contracts with outside lawyers that he has long criticized.
+Taggart notes his experience as chief of staff for former Gov. Kirk Fordice and says he's running to fight illegal drugs after one of his sons took his own life after struggling with drugs.
 Fitch says she wants to fight opioids and human trafficking and protect vulnerable Mississippians from harm.
 The Republican nominee will face Jennifer Riley Collins, a military veteran and former director of the American Civil Liberties Union of Mississippi.

 SECRETARY OF STATE